Skip to main content

 Which WordPress Plugins Are the Worst for Speed?

-Based on hundreds of audits, these categories consistently cause the most damage:
+Based on recurring patterns from six years of WordPress work, these categories consistently cause the most damage:

 What Is the Maximum Speed You Can Reach by Fixing WordPress Plugins?